oliverolejar/oliverolejar/README.md

 # 👋 About Me

-I'm a fourth year student at Western University currently on co-op.
+I'm a fourth year student at Western University currently completing my internship year.
 I am doing a honours specialization in computer science with a minor in medical biophysics.

-### 🔭 Areas of Focus
+### 🔭 Areas of Interest

 - Software Engineering
 - Machine Learning